The quick version 🏃

 - They wanted to educate the market about how they could help them and drive sales calls for their team to close

 - We defined new customer-oriented messaging for a niche audience of drinks wholesalers.
-We used this messaging to launch a multi-touchpoint campaign consisting of a conversion-optimised product landing page, case studies, sales enablement content, ads, outbound emails, organic social and a new sales proposal template
+We used this messaging to launch a multi-touchpoint campaign consisting of a conversion-optimised product landing page, case studies, sales enablement content, ads, outbound emails, organic social and a new sales proposal template (you can see these below)

 - We also used LinkedIn’s ad firmographics to tell their sales team which companies were most engaged with our ad-distributed content so they could target them directly